Build an Email List That Buys, Not Just Subscribes

 How People Enter Your List Matters

-Starting out in my self-employment journey, I followed the standard advice without questioning it: Build an email list quickly with an opt-in, then nurture people through an email sequence and regular newsletters.
+Starting out in my self-employment journey, I followed the standard advice without questioning it — build an email list quickly with an opt-in, then nurture people through an email sequence and regular newsletters.

 With this approach, I grew my list to a few thousand within a year.

-That led me to look more closely at my email data, beyond just open and click-through rates.
+That got me curious and I started looking more closely at my email data, beyond just open and click-through rates.
 For example, when someone unsubscribed, I’d look back at how they entered my list, how long ago that was, and notice what their engagement was like.

 The opt-ins that grew my list the fastest were also the ones least likely to lead to sales, and most likely to result in unsubscribes later.

-The speed and ease of entry turned out to be a major factor in email list quality.
+The speed and ease of entry turned out to be a major factor in my email list quality.

 The ‘Who on Earth is This?’
 Moment